 Of Tony Jaa’s leading roles, many would consider this his weakest film – yet it’s still worth watching.

 This film isn’t Jaa’s very best but is still an entertaining film with some cool action and some fantasy/magical elements mixed in.

-It’s also a film which ties the trilogy together and is one of Tony Jaa’s most unique films.
-Check it out if you’re looking to be 100% complte with your Tony Jaa watch list.
+It does tie the trilogy together and is one of Tony Jaa’s most unique films.
+Check it out if you’re looking to be 100% complete with your Tony Jaa watch list.

 Top supporting roles